People in search of an authentic and traditional English pub experience manage to keep The Turf Tavern buzzing despite its almost secret location.

 Turn down New College Lane, across from the Bodleian Library.

 Sides include great triple cooked chips.
-Desserts are traditional and solidly English -- sticky toffee pudding, Eton Mess cheesecake, triple chocolate brownie.
-I like the dipping doughnuts with strawberry and apple dipping sauce.
+Desserts are traditional and solidly English--sticky toffee pudding, Eton Mess cheesecake, triple chocolate brownie.
+We like the dipping doughnuts with strawberry and apple dipping sauce.

 It's a rare pub, nowadays, that manages to be crowded with locals yet cheerful and friendly to strangers at the same time.
 Take the trouble to find this wonderful, atmospheric pub.